choosing a new school

 You will then see a list of independent schools

-Click on the school and scroll down to 'Section 41 approved' - it will either say approved or Not approed.
+Click on the school and scroll down to 'Section 41 approved' - it will either say approved or Not approved.